 Well, people often prefer home remedies before consulting with a doctor, and home treatments, including alternative remedies, can often be effective for treating vesicles or blisters.

 If you want to treat your skin vesicles at home only, you should care for an open or torn blister by washing the area with soap and water and then applying petroleum jelly.
-Moreover, use an OTC antibiotic ointment to help prevent infection and cover the area with a clean, loose bandage to protect it.
+Moreover, an OTC antibiotic ointment should be used to help prevent infection, and the area should be covered with a clean, loose bandage to protect it.

 Again, Popping a vesicle isn’t generally advised as this can leave the area open to infection and make it take longer to heal.
 Until the vesicle becomes large and exceptionally painful, leaving it unattended is best.
 However, most blisters heal on their own in 1 to 2 weeks.